Sycoraxya/probable-sniffle/README.md

 ### Testimonial padding

-You can set the padding of the testimonial items (standard 20px).
+You can set the padding of the testimonial items (default 20px).

 ```js
 padding: 20